Patch-Wise Hypergraph Contrastive Learning with Dual Normal Distribution Weighting for Multi-Domain Stain Transfer: Introduction

 Whole Slide Images (WSIs) are the gold standard in histopathology for clinical diagnosis, utilizing stains or fluorescent markers to visualize tissue structures.
 Hematoxylin and eosin (H\&E) staining is favored for its cost-effectiveness.
 Other methods like masson’s trichrome (MAS), periodic acid-schiff (PAS) and acid-silver-methenamine (PASM) target specific features such as collagen fibers and glycoproteins.
 Immunohistochemical (IHC) emphasizes specific epitopes via antigen-antibody binding \cite{bai2023deep}.
 However, compared to H\&E, these other stains often require more labor-intensive and costly tissue processing.
 Deep learning-based virtual stain transfer reduces labor and costs of additional staining and imaging \cite{bai2023deep},\cite{lo2021cycle}.
 For many diseases, multiple staining types are needed for better diagnostic information.
 Recent works \cite{lin2022unpaired},\cite{guan2024unsupervised} have achieved one-to-many stain transfer with a single network, generating multiple target stains from H\&E images.

 However, these methods rely on cycle-consistency loss\cite{zhu2017unpaired} to maintain consistency between source and generated images.
 This assumption often limits style variation in complex restaining tasks and neglects critical semantic details, leading to loss of important pathological information.
 Recently, inspired by the success of contrastive learning strategies, patch-wise contrastive learning \cite{park2020contrastive} has been introduced into image translation.
 By maximizing mutual information across corresponding patches in the input and output images, patch-wise contrastive learning improves the modeling capability for content consistency.
 Some methods have refined patch-wise contrastive learning to enhance the quality of generated images \cite{zhan2022modulated},\cite{hu2022qs}.
 Among them, PatchGCL\cite{jung2024patch} constructs a graph of patch features and enforces topological consistency between the input and output image features to preserve high-level semantic content.
 However, using simple graphs to represent images has its limitations\cite{han2023vision}.
 In a simple graph structure, each edge connects only two nodes, which inherently restricts it to capturing pairwise relationships.
 In patch-wise image translation tasks, the relationships between image patches are often far more complex, involving higher-order semantic correlations that go beyond simple pairwise interactions.
 These higher-order correlations are critical for accurately modeling the complex semantic relationships between patches in the input and output images.
 Moreover, graph-based representations of patch features often lead to redundant associations.
 Specifically, when multiple adjacent patches share similar features, the graph construction process tends to generate excessive and redundant edges, resulting in an inefficient and less expressive representation of patch dependencies.
+To address these issues, we propose STNHCL, which employs hypergraph modeling of image features.
+A hypergraph is a generalized graph structure.
+Unlike simple graphs that only connect pairs of nodes, hypergraphs can have hyperedges connecting any number of nodes.
+Hypergraphs excel at capturing complex higher-order correlations present in images\cite{han2023vision}.
+We treat patches in patch-wise contrastive learning as hypergraph nodes and use soft k-means to build connections, maintaining higher-order topological consistency between input and output images, as shown in Fig. \ref{fig1}.
+Furthermore, to enhance the utilization of negative samples, we propose a novel approach that integrates both the hard weighting strategy for prior unpaired image translation and the easy weighting strategy for paired image translation into a unified framework.
+Our contributions are summarized as follows: